Terminal Recordings

 Player Controls

 The embedded player provides interactive controls for navigating recordings.
-Here’s what each component does:
+The following sections describe what each component does.

 Control Bar